ys98110/Korean-tour-agency-powerBI/README.md

 ### Overview

 As the title suggests, this page is meant to show the user overall status of the commission generated.
 The page can be filtered by ranges of dates, shops, types of itineraries of the teams and the class of these teams. <br>
-**Types of itineraries** means different variants of packaged tours.
-Different destinations/routes. <br> **Class** determines whether a team is a budget or more premium team.
-The classification is not clear in the dummy dataset but it's just an indication that this can be done. <br>

 One of the most important KPIs that is widely used is the sales per head thus 3 of the visuals are related to this KPI.
 Going left to right and from up to down, we'll go through each of the visuals.